 do you see a theme here? later. i always have this hope that at some later date, i will magically have hours and hours to organize all the things that drive me crazy. but here’s a secret i have to keep retelling myself. there is never time. you just have to sit down, amidst the crazy-busy of an otherwise disorganized day, and do it.

-after two years of scooting our school papers around, i finally put the solution i’ve had in my head into motion. in a matter of hours, i created an organized place for all of our school papers, all the way up through high school! sound amazing? it is, and you can totally do this.
+after years of scooting our school papers around, i finally put a solution into motion. in a matter of hours, i created an organized place for all of our school papers, all the way up through high school! sound amazing? it is, and you can totally do this.

-sort your papers into categories that work for you.
+Step 2: Sort your papers into categories that work for you

-i decided to organize all papers into grade level categories. my categories are super easy:
+knowing my own personality and what i have time for in a day, i decided to organize all papers into super simple grade level categories.

 - kindergarten